anikoloff/subscribers/README.md

 Try creating entries with duplicate email addresses or missing parameters.

+**Start the ui:**

+`cd frontend/subscribers`

+`npm run dev`

+The app will be running at localhost:5173

+**Test getting, creating, and exporting subscribers:**

+Use the navigation bar to create new subscribers and view and export the list of subscribers sorted by subscription date.

 ## NOTES

 Further work:

+- add tests
-- add frontend
+- add error and loading components
 - add more validation checks
-- add tests

-Additional features:
 - add authentication